rebeccadev/ms2-ffxiv-mount-guide/README.md

 **Body text**

-Work sans has been used for the body text, this sans serif font is clearly legible to the user and contrasts nicely against the heading and navigation font of Lora.
+Work sans has been used for the body text, this sans serif font is clearly legible to the user and contrasts nicely against the heading font.

+**Mount Guide text**
+Within the Mount Guide I have used the font VT323 - I used this font as it is reminiscent of old 8-bit style video games and thought it fitted well within the mount guide.

 **Imagery**

 I have used images from the Final Fantasy franchise within the website.
 Alot of the images have been obtained from the website clean PNG.
 I wanted to use illustrated images to fit in with the fantasy theme.

+For the gallery I have used screenshots from the video game itself, so users can see what these mounts look like whilst in game.

 ---
 ## Features